matter-labs/zksync-web-era-docs/docs/dev/community-tutorials/README.md

 ### Want to Contribute?

-The community tutorials is an **open source inititive** from the [zkSync Community Hub](https://github.com/zkSync-Community-Hub/zkync-developers/discussions).
+The community tutorials is an **open source initiative** from the [zkSync Community Hub](https://github.com/zkSync-Community-Hub/zkync-developers/discussions).

 If you'd like to contribute and don't know exactly how, check out [the repo's issues](https://github.com/zkSync-Community-Hub/tutorials/issues) for ideas on what to work on - help is welcome!
 Make also sure to follow the contribution guidelines in the [community tutorials repo](https://github.com/zkSync-Community-Hub/tutorials#tutorial-guideliness).